 Sustainable business operation is a natural part of Royal Greenland's identity and since 2012, we have worked with sustainability on a structured basis.

-Hear our Corporate Sustainability Manager, Lisbeth Due Schönemann-Paul, describe our sustainability strategy.Time:
+Hear our Corporate Senior Sustainability Advisor, Lisbeth Due Schönemann-Paul, describe our sustainability strategy.Time:

 Life below water must be safeguarded – for the sake of our future